Jint-lzxy/sockify/DESIGN.md

 Sockify provides a uniform interface for network programming on all major platforms, abstracting away platform-dependent socket operations and is written to work well with the C++ standard library.
 For example, sockets can be treated as regular I/O streams.
 This allows applications to read from and write to network sockets through well-known `std::istream` and `std::ostream` interfaces.

 All of Sockify's advanced features are optional.
 Secure connections are provided via integration with [_OpenSSL_](https://github.com/openssl/openssl) or [_MbedTLS_](https://github.com/Mbed-TLS/mbedtls), if it is enabled at compile time.
-If [_libevent_](https://github.com/libevent/libevent) is present, Sockify also uses an event-based model of I/O, with support for multiplexing across multiple sockets with little overhead.
+If [_libevent_](https://github.com/libevent/libevent) is present, Sockify also supports an event-based model of I/O, with support for multiplexing across multiple sockets with little overhead.
 Without _libevent_, a simpler minimal default is provided.

 The library is built to be extensible, so it can support other transport protocols in the future.